 Arbitrators also resolve conflicts outside of the court system.
 However, arbitrators have the authority to make a binding decision.
 This means that both sides must accept the decision of the arbitrator.
 This profile focuses on mediators only.

-You can get the designation of Certified Mediator (C.Med.) from the Alternative Dispute Resolution Institute of Ontario (ADRIO).
+You can get the designation of Chartered Mediator (C.Med.) from the Alternative Dispute Resolution Institute of Ontario (ADRIO).
 You do not need this designation to work as a mediator, but it may be an advantage.

 Source: Ministry of the Attorney General

 Source: Alternative Dispute Resolution Institute of Ontario [PDF]

 This job requires 5 or more years of work experience.

 As a mediator, you need to:

 You need to communicate in person, on the phone and in writing with parties.
 You need to establish trust and rapport, negotiate and facilitate discussions.

 Mediation can be a cheaper, faster alternative to settling disputes in court.
 The Ontario court system now has a mandatory mediation program for all civil and estate matters.
 This means that all parties to a court case must try to settle their disputes through mediation before they can have a court trial.
 Now, mediation is also very common in family disputes, including divorce and child custody.